Siberut: Culture

 Some anthropologists believe that several thousand years ago, the Bataks of North Sumatra may have been the first to settle here.
 However, there are now substantial differences in culture and language among the inhabitants.
 The Swiss anthropologist, Reimar Schefold spent years among the Siberut groups, the Sakuddei.

-On the western parts of the island, there is a tradition of communal long houses known as uma.
+The social and spiritual life of the Mentawai people revolves around uma, a communal longhouse built with traditional architecture. this culture deeply root in Arat Sabulungan, a belief system that emphasize harmony between human and nature, mediated by sikerei (traditional shamans).
+Siberut is also world-renowned for its ancient tattooing tradition, known as Titi, which is considered one of the oldest tattooing practices in the world.

+Today, the preservation of this living heritage is centered in villages such as Muntei, Madobag, and Matotonan in South Siberut.
+These communities have developed sustainable cultural tourism initiatives, allowing visitors to experience Mentawai traditions while supporting local conservation efforts.